 While \pr{}s streamline the code review process significantly, they can also slow down the software development process.
 For instance, if the reviewers are overloaded and lose track of the \pr{}, it might not be reviewed in a timely manner.
 Similarly, if the \pr{} author is not actively working on the \pr{} and reacting to the reviewers' comments, the review process could be slowed down significantly.
-Hence, if the \pr{}'s author and reviewers do not actively engage, the \pr{}s can remain open for a long time, slowing down the coding process and even causing side effects, such as merge conflicts, in some cases.
-Yu et al. \cite{Yu:2015:WDP:2820518.2820564} did a retrospective study of the factors impacting \pr{} completion times and found that the size of the \pr{} and availability of CI pipeline have a major impact.
-Long lived feature branches can also cause several unintended consequences \cite{NewRelic}.
+Hence, if the \pr{}'s author and reviewers do not actively engage, the \pr{}s can remain open for a long time, slowing down the coding process and possibly causing side effects such as merge conflicts.
+Yu et al. \cite{Yu:2015:WDP:2820518.2820564} did a retrospective study of the factors impacting \pr{} completion times.
+They found that pull request latency requires many independent variables to explain adequately, with the size of the \pr{} and the presence of a continuous integration pipeline as major factors.
+Long-lived feature branches can also cause several unintended consequences \cite{NewRelic}.
 Some of the most common side effects caused by long-lived feature branches or \pr{}s are: \begin{itemize} \item They hinder communication. \prc{}s that are open for longer periods of time hide a developer's work from the rest of their team.
-Making code changes and merging them quickly increases source code re-usability by making the functionality and optimizations built by a developer available to other developers. \item With thousands of developers working on the same codebase, in large organizations, the assumptions that a developer may make about the state of the code might not hold true, the longer they have their feature branches open.
-The developers become unaware of how their work affects others. \item They cause integration pain.
-When the code is merged more frequently to the main branch, the pain of integration happens at the beginning of the software development life cycle instead of the end.
-Integration testing can be done earlier, issues can be detected faster and bugs can be fixed at the earliest possible moment. \item They cause complex merge conflicts.
-Branches that stay diverged from the main branch for longer periods of time can cause complex merge conflicts that are hard to solve.
-Dias et al. \cite{dias2020understanding} studied over 70,000 merge conflicts and found that code changes with long check-in time are more likely to result in merge conflicts. \item They prevent companies from delivering value to their customers quickly.
-Organizations can deliver more value to the customers by turning on new features or bug fixes that the customers would love to see in a company's products or services earlier if the code is merged faster. \end{itemize}
+Making code changes and merging them quickly increases source code re-usability by making the functionality and optimizations built by a developer available to other developers. \item In large organizations with thousands of developers working on the same codebase, the assumptions that a developer may make about the state of the code might not hold true, the longer they have their feature branches open.
+The developers become unaware of how their work affects others. \item Long-lived pull requests cause integration pain.
+When the code is merged more frequently to the main branch, integration testing can be done earlier, issues can be detected faster and bugs can be fixed at the earliest possible moment. \item Branches that stay diverged from the main branch for longer periods of time can cause complex merge conflicts that are hard to solve.
+Dias et al. \cite{dias2020understanding} studied over 70,000 merge conflicts and found that code changes with long check-in times are more likely to result in merge conflicts. \item Overdue pull requests prevent companies from delivering value to their customers quickly.
+Organizations can deliver more value to their stakeholders by releasing new features or bug fixes in the organization's products or services earlier if the corresponding code is merged faster. \end{itemize}